Sodbo/shared_heredity/README.md

 # This folder contains project code related to the "A novel framework for analysis of shared genetic background of correlated traits" manuscript.

 ## 00_core_functions
 This folder contains code for all core (basic) functions implementing steps of MaSH analysis framework.
+This folder consist of two main fucntions for MaxSH and SLCT approaches.

 ## 01_upload_GWAS
 This folder contains code and auxiliary files for GWAS data unification and upload to the GWAS-MAP database (doi: 10.18699/VJ20.686).